Troubleshoot Kerberos Server Integration Errors

 Error 6ca and Slow Logins

 - A 6ca error is a default response signifying that the B Series Appliance has not heard back from the DNS server.
-It may occur when attempting to log in to the representative console.
+It may occur when attempting to log into the access consoleaccess console.

 - If users are experiencing extremely slow logins or are receiving the 6ca error, verify that DNS is configured in your /appliance interface.